 - If using agency attendants, ask if the same individuals can be assigned to provide consistency and familiarity.

 - Place familiar personal belongings around the room from several years ago.
-Long-term memory is stronger than short-term memory, and they may be able to recall memories better.
+Long-term memory is more robust than short-term memory, and they may be able to recall memories better.